Bevan French: Early career

 At the age of 15, French began playing for Tingha's first-grade team at fullback, playing against men twice his age.

-Early in 2013, French was pursued by six NRL clubs; Parramatta, Melbourne, Newcastle, the Gold Coast, Penrith and St. George Illawarra.
+Early in 2013, French was pursued by six NRL clubs; Parramatta, Melbourne, Newcastle, Gold Coast, Penrith and St. George Illawarra.
 He eventually signed for the Parramatta Eels, stating that he chose the club because he "just had a feeling".